 - Help homeless families obtain homes: Provide 3 to 24 months of housing in combination with supportive services, such as job training, educational services, health care, and counseling.

 - Operate affordable housing: Provide housing for nearly 250 low-income households, including such special needs groups as transition-age youth, people with HIV/AIDS, and those with mental health disabilities.
+Last year they served over 2,200 individuals.

 They also provide transitional housing for homeless families at Mountain View Emergency Family Shelter in Martinez.
 It is one of only two year-round emergency family shelters in the county.
 Last year, 90% of families exited to a stable home.
 Of the 43 homeless families, there were 85 children.
 Without a stable home, these children fall further behind developmentally, emotionally and physically.
 St. Timothy’s has supported SHELTER, Inc. for 23 years.